riscv-software-src/riscv-perf-model/traces/README.md

 emulation, the workload dhrystone is instrumented and run inside Linux.

-The Dhrystone included with Olympia (`dry.c`) is instrumented with two extra lines of code to start/stop tracing as well as an early out of the main loop.
+The Dhrystone included with Olympia (`dhry_1.c`) is instrumented with two extra lines of code to start/stop tracing.

 ``` main() {
     // ... init code